How to Apply for Probate (TX)

 One of the early steps in settling most estates is to apply for "probate" (i.e., ask the court for permission to legally represent and administer the estate, ultimately distributing its contents to the rightful recipients).

-For non-lawyers, this step is commonly the most daunting of the entire settlement process: for one thing, it occurs at the beginning, when you are just figuring things out, and for another, instructions and rules can be scattered all over the place.
+For non-lawyers, this step can seem a little daunting: for one thing, it occurs at the beginning, when you are just figuring things out, and for another, instructions and rules can be scattered all over the place.

 Don't worry: we'll make everything understandable, and give you the estate-specific guidance you need.